kusala9/mGpkg/docs/howarewedoingit.md

 # Proposed layout for vector ENC data - S-57 and S-101
 ## Feature Class Layout
-My feeling on marine geopackage is to package it thus:
+Packaging features within ENC data - We should aim to be as flexible as possible, so allowing for either complete ENCs or just groups or individual classes of data to be encoded (metadata should make this clear).
+My feeling on marine geopackage is, therefore, to package it thus:

 Most broader uses of marine vector geospatial data (mostly ENC) tend to group by theme.
 We should therefore support both a grouping of individual feature classes within a single table as well as tables dedicated to single feature classes.
 The name of the table represents the theme/feature and a column within the table holds the feature class name.